 The types of academic accommodations available are:

 - Assistive Listening Device: A sound amplifying device is available for loan, which may be attached to a hearing aid or used separately.

 - Adaptive Technology Equipment: Items available for use are: Kurzweil Reader's Edge; Dragon Naturally Speaking voice-activated software; Screen Readers; and Zoom text.

 - Books in Accessible Formats: Books can be attained in electronic or tape formats.

 - Note-taking Assistance: Arrangements can be made for classmates to assist students who are unable to take notes.

 - Testing Accommodations: The following arrangements can be made: additional time to complete exams, reduced-distraction testing sites and alternative testing formats.

-How do JFKU students apply for an accommodation?
+How do JFK University students apply for an accommodation?

-Students with disabilities must contact and be found eligible to receive services by the Director of Disability Services prior to receiving any accommodations.
-Documentation of the disability must be submitted to the Director of Disability Services for review.
-When it has been determined that a student is eligible for services, the student will meet with the Director to assess their functional limitations and determine reasonable accommodations.
-Each academic term (or as needed), the student will request from the Director the accommodations letter that will be needed in that term.
+Students with disabilities must contact and be found eligible to receive services by the Office of Disability Services prior to receiving any accommodations.
+Documentation of the disability must be submitted to the Office of Disability Services for review.
 If the accommodations for the term are approved, the director will supply an official accommodations letter to the student, which can then be copied by the student to give to their current instructors.